 I didn’t even know that Valencia had a Cathedral, but Emily and Ben were both adamant that we had to visit it – and I’m so glad we did.
 Valencia Cathedral holds one of the the few remaining Holy Chalices – and this particular chalice is rumoured to be the true Holy Grail – so of course we had to have a look inside.
 I absolutely loved looking around the main rooms and museum, so I was really pleased I was able to visit it twice.
 I find religious buildings fascinating, and the presence of the Holy Grail makes this place even more special, so again, I recommend visiting this if you can.

 Ben and I popped in to the Science Museum after visiting the aquarium because we bought complete tickets for the City of Arts and Sciences – and this included entry to the museums, so we wanted to make the most of it.
 Obviously all of the exhibitions are in Spanish, so information-wise you don’t really learn that much.
 But even with the language barrier, I had a great time looking at the living exhibitions (watching chickens hatch) and walking through the dinosaur and Space exploration rooms.
-There is loads to see and do, but at the end of the day, it is a Science Museum with little/no English translations, so I wouldn’t rush back to visit it again.
+There is loads to see and do, but at the end of the day, it is a Science Museum with little/no English translations, so unless there was a particularly brilliant exhibition on, I wouldn’t rush back to visit it again.

 Have you visited Valencia before?

 (Also, most of these photo credits go to Ben the boyfriend!
 So have a look at his photography Instagram for more photos – ben_roach_photography)